joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 We dont belive in the proposed solution which would bring us back to the 90:s.
 Instead we belive in a proper security model.

 ### Telco messaging
-Data flows through the network of a Telco, but it is not in a single line.
-The systems are complex networks of communication links and relaying nodes, routers, servers, data storages etc. Many from different 3rd party suppliers.
-Each link and each node is usually protected with perimeter security models, like encrypted tunnels, SSL/TLS protocols, etc and the nodes have their access control, locked down ports etc. This is network security, or hop-by-hop security.
+Telco systems are complex networks of communication links, relaying nodes, routers, servers, data storages etc. Many of these nodes are from different 3rd party suppliers.
+Each link and each node is usually protected with perimeter security models, like encrypted tunnels, SSL/TLS protocols, etc. This is network security, or hop-by-hop security.
 Data is encrypted in transit over a link, but decrypted into clear text in the node and re-encrypted for the next link.

 This means that the Telco, and the Telco customers, must trust each and every node, the staff that has access to the node and the developer and supplier of this node.